concurp1-1920/slides/08/content.md

 m2jr -sw BB.jr
 ```

-Use it as a standard Java class:
+Use it as a standard Java class in JR:

 ```java
 public class BBMain {